stmilne/icds_docs_v2/docs/getting-started/system-overview.md

 ## Accounts

-To log on to Collab, you need a [login account](connecting-to-rc.md/#login-accounts).
+To log on to Roar, you need a [login account](connecting-to-rc.md/#login-accounts).
-To work on Collab, you can use the open queue at no cost, which gives you access to the Portal, and to batch jobs on vintage hardware.
+To work on Roar, you can use the open queue at no cost, which gives you access to the Portal, and to batch jobs on vintage hardware.